alekseybeletskii/ADC.Data.Viewer.Java/Readme.md

 ![plot](resources/jpg/PlotterSettingsAndSGfilter.jpg)

 ADC files examples are included in the "resources/sampledata/" subfolder.
-Check "resources/jpg/" subfolder with screenshots.
+Check "resources/jpg/" sub-folder with screen-shots.
 Executable Jar file is located in "resources/jar/" subfolder.

 An information about every signal will be extracted from an appropriate